Kobayashi Kiyochika: Life and career

 These were produced primarily from 1876 to 1881; Kiyochika would continue to publish ukiyo-e prints for the rest of his life, but also worked extensively in illustrations and sketches for newspapers, magazines, and books.
-He also produced a number of prints depicting scenes from the Sino-Japanese War and Russo-Japanese War, collaborating with caption writer Koppi Dojin, penname of Nishimori Takeki (1861-1913), to contribute a number of illustrations to the propaganda series Nihon banzai hyakusen hyakushō ("Long live Japan: 100 victories, 100 laughs").
+He also produced a number of prints depicting scenes from the Sino-Japanese War and Russo-Japanese War, collaborating with caption writer Koppi Dojin, penname of Nishimori Takeki (1861–1913), to contribute a number of illustrations to the propaganda series Nihon banzai hyakusen hyakushō ("Long live Japan: 100 victories, 100 laughs").

 The Sino-Japanese War of 1894–95 saw a revival in popularity for prints and Kiyochika was one of the most prolific producers of them.
 Thereafter the print market shrank, and Kiyochika's wife opened a business selling fans and postcards to help support them.
 The Russo-Japanese War of 1904–05 provided another opportunity for such patriotic prints, but they found much less popularity by then.
 Kiyochika produced only eighteen triptychs and a few comic prints, of generally lower quality than his earlier prints.
 Rather, photographs from the front dominated the market.

 In his later years Kiyochika gave up prints and devoted himself to painting, which he practised in a style inspired by the Shijō school.
 His wife Yoshiko died in 1912.
 Kiyochika spent July to October 1915 in Nagano Prefecture and visited the Asama Onsen hot springs in Matsumoto to treat his rheumatism.
 On 28 November 1915 Kiyochika died at his Tokyo home in Nakazato, Kita Ward.
 His grave is at Ryūfuku-in Temple in Motoasakusa.

 Personal life

 Kiyochika married Fujita Kinu (藤田きぬ) in April 1876; they had two daughters: Kinko (銀子, b.
 1878) and Tsuruko (鶴子, b.
 1881).
-Kiyochika and separated from Kinu around 1883 and remarried in 1884 to Tajima Yoshiko (田島 芳子, d.
-13 April 1912), with whom he had three further daughters: Natsuko (奈津子, b.
+Kiyochika and Kinu separated around 1883; in 1884 he married Tajima Yoshiko (田島 芳子, d.
+13 April 1912), with whom he had three more daughters: Natsuko (奈津子, b.
 1886), Seiko (せい子, 1890–99), and Katsu (哥津, b.
 1894).